bootstrap-vue/bootstrap-vue/src/components/nav/README.md

 ### Pill style

-Use the pill style by setting the prop `pills`.
+Use the pill style by setting the `pills` prop.

 ```html
 <div>